redis/redis/CLUSTER.md

 - The Failover Coordinator exists, and it owns the other nodes of the relevant shard (if the new node is supposed to join an existing shard).

 The Topology Director response provides the node with the details of the Failover Coordinator which owns the node and its ID.
 The full topology will be received from the Failover Coordinator once the new node starts communicating with it.
-In order to be able to automatically recover from crashes a node must persist this metadata locally -- if it does not do this it will need to be joined again after restarts.
+A node must persist this metadata locally in order to be able to rejoin the cluster automatically after crashes/restarts, otherwise the node will start from scratch and would need to be added again.

 ![Join Node](images/join_node.jpg?raw=true "Add a data node to a cluster")